Wolf-SO/hello-world/README.md

 # hello-world
-testing the basics of GitHub
+I' just testing some of the GitHub basics.